calaldees/teachingWorkshops/teacherEducation/eal.md

 pg12

 * What is being talked or written about.
-Think of the differences between a conversation about teaching and another about gardening, or between a social studies text and a biology text.
+Think of the differences between a conversation about teaching and another about gardening, or between a social studies text and a biology text.
 ¡ The relationship between the speakers.
 Imagine yourself